Long Beach dispute ends with man fatally shooting woman who allegedly attacked neighbor

 The incident began shortly before 1 a.m. in the 600 block of Roycroft Avenue, according to the Long Beach Police Department.

-Witnesses told ABC7 that an unidentified woman began pounding on the front doors of homes in the neighborhood, demanding to enter or insisting that the residents owed here money.
+Witnesses told ABC7 that an unidentified woman began pounding on the front doors of homes in the neighborhood, demanding to enter or insisting that the residents owed her money.

 One resident told the woman to leave, and as the woman was leaving a female resident pulled into her driveway.
 The woman ran up to the arriving resident and prevented her from exiting the vehicle, witnesses said.

-The woman then allegedly pulled the driver out of the vehicle ang began beating her with a stick.
+The woman then allegedly pulled the driver out of the vehicle and began beating her with a stick.
+The victim screamed for help, prompting several neighbors to come outside.

+One of those neighbors was a man armed with a handgun, who ordered the assailant to stop, according to witnesses.
+The woman then allegedly charged toward the man, who fired one shot.
+The woman fell to the ground and was later pronounced dead at the scene.

+No arrest was announced and the investigation at the scene continued throughout the morning.